ToshioCP/Gtk4-tutorial/src/sec18.src.md

 @@@ menu3/menu3.ui

-The ui file is converted to the resource by the resouce compiler `glib-compile-resouces` with xml file below.
+The ui file is converted to the resource by the resource compiler `glib-compile-resouces` with xml file below.

 @@@ menu3/menu3.gresource.xml